 It’s been a long time since the Tour de France visited La Roche-sur-Yon, but in the thirties the arrival place was a regular host.
 René le Greves took the win in 1934 and 1935, 1936 saw a Marcel Kint victory, while Roger Lapebie was the victor in 1937.
 The last Tour de France stage winner in La Roche-sur-Yon was the then World Champion Eloi Meulenberg in 1938.

-Tour de France 2018 stage 2: Route maps, and more
+Tour de France 2018 stage 2: Route maps, height profiles, and more

 Click on the images to zoom.